No Cost or Obligation

 Business Lines of Credit

-A business line of credit is similar to a revolving account where a business owner has access to money based on their cash flow.
+A business line of credit is similar to a revolving account where a business owner can access money based on their cash flow.
 Borrowers must repay the balance to receive additional credit like a business credit card.

 Short term loans are popular when there is a temporary need for cash.
 Banks, credit unions, and online lending platforms often provide these types of loans.